Master's DegreesMaster of EngineeringMaster of Engineering ManagementMaster of ScienceAdmissions

 Analog synthetic biology; biological and bio-inspired super-computing chip design; quantum circuit design, quantum computation, and hybrid quantum-classical computation; feedback control systems; medical devices; ultra-low-power, fault tolerant, and ultra-energy-efficient systems; engineering systems that operate at the fundamental limits of physics

 - PhD, Computation and Neural Systems, California Institute of Technology

 - S.S.
-Woo, J. Kim, and R. Sarpeshkar, "A Digitally Programmable Cytomorphic Chip for Simulation of Arbitrary Biochemical Reaction Networks," IEEE Transactions on Biomedical Circuits and Systems, Vol. 12, No. 2, February 2018.
+Woo, J. Kim, and R. Sarpeshkar, "A Digitally Programmable Cytomorphic Chip for Simulation of Arbitrary Biochemical Reaction Networks," IEEE Transactions on Biomedical Circuits and Systems, Vol. 12, No. 2, pp. 360–378, April 2018.

 - J. Kim, S.S.
-Woo, and R. Sarpeshkar, "Fast and Precise Emulation of Stochastic Biochemical Reaction Networks With Amplified Thermal Noise in Silicon Chips," IEEE Transactions on Biomedical Circuits and Systems, Vol. 12, No. 2, February 2018.
+Woo, and R. Sarpeshkar, "Fast and Precise Emulation of Stochastic Biochemical Reaction Networks with Amplified Thermal Noise in Silicon Chips," IEEE Transactions on Biomedical Circuits and Systems, Vol. 12, No. 2, pp. 379–389, April 2018.

 - Emulation of quantum and quantum-inspired dynamical systems with classical transconductor-capacitor circuits | 10,769,338